chekuda/chekudafyReact/README.md

 ## RUN
-  Create a folder called bin in your root directory and copy this file in Create an script name chekudafy in your package.json like this
+  Create a folder called bin in your root directory and copy this file in Create your alias in your bash_profile or in your ./zshrc to call it globally

-  - "chekudafy": "~/bin/chekudafy.zsh"
+  - alias chekudafy="~/bin/chekudafyReact.zsh"

   From your project root folder, run the script with the following structure

   - First parameter => Destination, from current folder . ie: src/shared